qualcomm-linux/build-guide/topic/k2c-qli-build-ga/howto_setup.rst

       adb shell
       reboot bootloader

 #.
-Check if the device is in fastboot mode:
+Check if the device is in Fastboot mode:

    ::